telerik/fiddler-everywhere-docs/capture-traffic/capture-from-remote-pc.md

     - Enter the Fiddler Everywhere proxy port.
 By default, the port is `8866`.

     - Apply and save the above settings.

-1. Open a browser on the remote device and type the `http://<fiddler-host-IP>:8866` echo service address of Fiddler Everywhere.

-1. Click the Fiddler root certificate link to download it.

-1. Open your client's certificate manager (like Keychain App on macOS or Certificate Manager on Windows), install, and trust the downloaded Fiddler CA.